Aliases for PLA2G4B Gene

 PLA2G4B (Phospholipase A2 Group IVB) is a Protein Coding gene.
-Among its related pathways are Linoleic acid metabolism and Serotonergic synapse.
-GO annotations related to this gene include calcium ion binding and phospholipase activity.
+Diseases associated with PLA2G4B include Inflammatory Bowel Disease 12 and Inflammatory Bowel Disease 17.
+Among its related pathways are Ras signaling pathway and Immune response Fc epsilon RI pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase activity.
 An important paralog of this gene is JMJD7-PLA2G4B.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.